“My OKR Dashboard Made Me Famous!”: A Client Success Story

 Conclusion Picture

-Sarah says that each day she did slightly better than the day before.
+Each day she did slightly better than the day before.
 She saw it.
-Her teammates saw it.
-Her bosses saw it.
-And soon the whole organization saw it.
+Teammates saw it.
+Managers saw it.
+Soon the whole organization saw it.

 About Pm2

-Brett is an Executive Partner at Pm2 (Performance Measurement & Management) an international consulting firm specializing in the development and implementation of strategic dashboards and scorecards.
-The frameworks they use includes OKRs (Objective and Key Results), Balanced Scorecard, 4DX (Four Disciplines of Execution) Lean, Six-Sigma, etc. Their work has been profiled in Harvard Business Review, Fortune and Forbes magazines as well as countless business books and periodicals.
-We are pleased to have this thought leader as an active contributor to our blog posts.
+Brett is an Executive Partner at Pm2 (Performance Measurement & Management), an international consulting firm specializing in the development and implementation of strategic dashboards and scorecards.
+Frameworks include OKRs (Objective and Key Results), Balanced Scorecard, 4DX (Four Disciplines of Execution), Lean, and Six Sigma.
+Their work has been profiled in Harvard Business Review, Fortune, and Forbes, as well as business books and periodicals.
+This thought leader contributes actively to the Klipfolio blog.

 Related Articles